-Site type Popular Nature of the venue A central, leafy city square with heavy informal use during the day and night Suitability Accessibility to the general public encouraged Two suitable event spaces in the south east and south west quadrants Discouraged Night time events with amplification in the south west quadrant are discouraged due to the close proximity to hotels and residents Suggested Capacity (at any one time) Hindmarsh Square north-east: 500 Hindmarsh Square north-west: 500 Hindmarsh Square south-east : 2,000 Hindmarsh Square south-west: 2,500 Event size Most suited to minor events Precinct specific criteria 1 Operating hours Sundays - Thursdays: Close 11.59pm.
+Site type Popular Nature of the venue A central, leafy city square with heavy informal use during the day and night Suitability Accessibility to the general public encouraged Two suitable event spaces in the south east and south west quadrants Discouraged Night time events with amplification in the south west quadrant are discouraged due to the close proximity to hotels and residents Suggested Capacity Hindmarsh Square north-east: 500 Hindmarsh Square north-west: 500 Hindmarsh Square south-east : 2,000 Hindmarsh Square south-west: 2,500 Event size Small to medium Precinct specific criteria a Operating hours Sundays - Thursdays: Close 11.59pm.
 Fridays and Saturdays: Close 1.00am the following day.
 Sundays that precede a Monday public holiday: Close 1.00am on the Monday morning.
 Open 11.00am daily for alcohol trade.
 Events can commence from 7.00am.
 Shared use considerations Day time informal use Amplified sound considerations Hindmarsh Square is surrounded by a mix of residential uses and commercial businesses.
 Due to the proximity to sensitive receivers, this site is highly sensitive to amplified sound, both within business hours (before 5pm Monday to Friday) and after hours.
 Significant amplified sound from events within the square are discouraged.
 Events that may impact on sensitive uses should be situated in a way to minimise impacts on sensitive receivers.
 Refer to recommended stage positioning on map.
-Park Lands criteria Site restrictions North west quadrant is a play space and free and open events can occur in this natural amphitheatre space where the event type is suitable for the space Site features (see map f or power, water and sewer points) Click here to access the e City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Ample shade Toilets No toilets are available in the southern quadrants.
+Park Lands criteria Site restrictions North west quadrant is a play space and free and open events can occur in this natural amphitheatre space where the event type is suitable for the space Site features (see map f for power, water and sewer points) Shade Ample shade Toilets No toilets are available in the southern quadrants.
 One Exeloo which is wheelchair accessible is located in the north west quadrant.
 Lighting Around the square on main streets and paths within the square Bike parking Bike parking located on the outside of the perimeter roads around the square with exception to the southwest corner Access Essential vehicle access Limited onto the square Accessible parking May be negotiated around the square - currently four permanent accessible spaces (two east and two west) Transport Excellent public transport access is available.
 Adelaide Railway Station is accessible by connecting with tram services.
 The closest tram stop is University on North Terrace.
 O-Bahn services are available form Grenfell Street.
 Free City Connector services are available on North Terrace.
 Multiple high frequency bus services are available on North Terrace, Grenfell Street and Pulteney Street.

-Map 8: Pioneer Women's Memorial Garden
+Map 9: Pioneer Women's Memorial Garden